Ignia/Style-Guide/CSS-Based Languages/README.md

 CSS-Based languages include CSS itself, as well as CSS preprocessors such as Sass, Less, and Stylus.

+## Performance
+With a few exceptions, maintainability trumps performance with CSS.
+While performance is a priority, CSS optimizations tend to be trivial in results compared to JavaScript and even HTML optimizations.
+That said, ancestor and wildcard selectors should be avoided, as should the `@import` directive.

 ## Identifiers
 - Class identifiers should be in lisp-case (lowercase with hyphens)
 - Class identifiers should aim to be semantic (e.g., `important`) over presentational (e.g., `red`)